 The Advantage of the Monterey Location

 More than 150 environmental organizations have offices right here in the Monterey Bay area.
-Monterey is a center for marine and ocean conservation and policy, featuring premier resources such as the Monterey Bay Aquarium and the Monterey Bay National Marine Sanctuary, which is one of several marine protected areas that serve as an example of ocean conservation.
+Monterey is a center for marine and ocean conservation and policy, featuring premier resources such as the Monterey Bay Aquarium and the Monterey Bay National Marine Sanctuary.
 Other notable organizations in the area include the Center for Ocean Solutions, the Ocean Conservancy, and Oceana.
 Nearby Silicon Valley is at the heart of the green tech revolution, and the organic agriculture movement started just on the other side of the bay in Santa Cruz.
 Conservation leaders like the Big Sur Land Trust and the Ventana Wildlife Society are local groups that have helped define conservation policy for decades.
 Just two hours away, the San Francisco Bay Area has the highest concentration of environmental NGOs anywhere in the world.

 The Center for the Blue Economy

 The Middlebury Institute’s Center for the Blue Economy (CBE) is a research and academic center developing innovative ways to address critical ocean and coastal resource management issues, particularly with respect to coastal climate adaptation and “blue” economic development.
-Students in the IEP program who are pursuing the specialization in Ocean and Coastal Resource Management are eligible for fully funded CBE summer fellowships with top marine organizations.
+Students in the IEP program who are pursuing the specialization in Ocean and Coastal Resource Management are eligible for fully funded CBE summer fellowships with top marine organizations, as well as research assistant positions that allow them to work on cutting-edge research during their studies.

 Optional Practical Training (OPT) Extension for STEM Students